 There are two key documents to complete the sale.
 A purchase contract (compromis de vente) and the conveyance deed (acte de vente).
 These documents will be written up by the Notary and in them you will be making various statements and declarations.
 You should not make any untrue statements or declarations and therefore it is important to fully understand the contents of the documents you are signing.

 You may wish to add an additional clause to state that the purchaser takes the property as he finds it with no recourse against you for any reason.
 Having such a clause inserted will give you peace of mind but you should be aware that the clause cannot protect you from any defects which you have deliberately hidden from the purchaser.

 As a result of Brexit, the UK remains in a transition period, if you're going to be moving your property sale proceeds back to the UK, then it is a good idea to get the timing right to benefit from the best exchange rate available.
-Foreign exchange companies that are transparent with their fees can offer you the interbank spot exchange rate when you decide to make an international payment abroad.
+Foreign exchange companies that offer a degree of transparency are the ones to go for if and when you decide to make an international payment abroad.

-The Currency Club charges their fees upfront and offers the real exchange rate on every foreign exchange transaction.
+The Currency Club provides access to the live interbank exchange rate on every foreign exchange transaction prior to offering their best exchang rate, allowing you to benchmark and compare accordingly about the savings that can be made.
 International payments can be made online and the more you transfer the lower the fees.
-To get the best exchange rates when moving larger amounts of money it is a good idea to break up the amounts in several tranches and thereby smoothing out your average exchange rate in the event of volatile currency fluctuations.
+To get the best exchange rates when moving larger amounts of money it is a good idea to break up the amounts in several tranches and thereby smoothing out your average exchange rate in the event of volatile currency fluctuations.p>

 If you are in the process of selling your home in France, feel free to give our dealing team a call on 0207 723 7000.